 Quantification: many to many (0,n:0,n)

-Scope note: This property assigns information to a certain script in order to accurately determine the style used for the realization of the written text.
-The TPX12.1 has type property of TXP12 has style allows the nature of the style to be specified reading from domain to range, for example to record the ductus, orientation or the linear system of the text.
+Scope note: This property describes information about the style used for the realization of the written text (TX1).
+The TPX12.1 has type property of TXP12 has style allows the nature of the style to be specified reading from domain to range, for example to record the direction, orientation or the linear system of the text.

 Examples: